chengsun/ep/docs/Sources.md

 in this source was written using a deprecated style called immediate mode.
 Modern OpenGL no longer uses this, so I ignored the code examples in this source and focused only on the concepts and mathematics.

+"arcsynthesis.org" OpenGL tutorial
+===

+**Date**:
+1/1/13, 23/1/13, 25/1/13, 18/9/13

+**Resource**:
+* McKesson, J. L. (2012) Learning Modern 3D Graphics Programming.
+  Available from: <http://www.arcsynthesis.org/gltut/> [Accessed 23rd September
+  2013]

+**Description**:

+This online tutorial teaches the basics of graphics programming.
+It uses OpenGL in its code examples, however it is not designed to be a tutorial on OpenGL specifically.
+It covers a wide variety of topics, including perspective transform, camera and world matrices, and lighting.

+**Objective**:

+To find out about how graphics hardware works, and how OpenGL interfaces with it.

+**Key points**:

+* I learnt about the structure and architecture of graphics hardware in modern computers.
+* I learnt about concepts in OpenGL that would lead to efficient 3D rendering.
+* I learnt about lighting and fragment shading.

+**Reliability**:

+* This source has been cited by many places (e.g. Stack Overflow and the gamedev forums) as one of the best up-to-date tutorials on graphics programming.
+* I am slightly worried that I am overly dependent on this source, as it contains so much useful and relevant information.
+In order to combat this, I am checking and comparing all the information that I find in this source with other sources.

+**Cross-references**:

+It broadly agrees with other sources, including the OpenGL code API and other gamedev.net tutorials on lighting.
+However in some places it takes a slightly different approach.
+As this source seems to be the most reliable and had the most explanations behind its approach, I used this as my primary source of information when there was a conflict.

 <!-- vim: set tw=79: -->